erlang/eep/eeps/eep-XXX.md

           -nominal nominal_2() :: t().

-A non-nominal type is **compatible** with a nominal or non-nominal type if they share common values.
-Empirically, the function `erl_types:t_inf/2` can compute the intersection of 2 types.
+A non-nominal type is **compatible** with a nominal or non-nominal type if their structures are deemed compatible by the type-checker.

+For Dialyzer, two types are compatible if they share common values.
+The function `erl_types:t_inf/2` computes the intersection of 2 types.
 Two types that have a non-empty intersection are structurally compatible.

 - Examples:
     - 4711 and 42 are not structurally compatible.
 (No integer value can be